Adventures around Bradfordwith PlusBus

 book trains

-The world's first UNESCO City of Film and home for many decades to the National Science and Media Museum.
-A centre for nineteenth-century textile mills and, more recently, the Curry Capital of Britain with some of the UK's best Asian food.
-These are some of the things people know about Bradford.
-What might be more surprising to visitors from outside the area is that Bradford is also a fabulous gateway to some craggy Yorkshire countryside with waterfalls, wooded valleys, wide views and Bronte connections.
-There's a huge area covered by a bargain PlusBus ticket.
+What do you know about Bradford?
+Perhaps that it was a UK City of Culture, or the world's first UNESCO City of Film?
+You might know it as a centre for 19th-century textile mills or as the Curry Capital of Britain with some of the UK's best Asian food.
+What might be more surprising to visitors from outside the area is that Bradford is also a fabulous gateway to some craggy Yorkshire countryside.
+It's close to waterfalls, wooded valleys, wide views and Bronte connections.
+There's a huge area nearby covered by a bargain PlusBus ticket.
 Here are just three of the adventures you could have.

 • County: with PlusBus